Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Is it against the law to own a dog that you know bites people in Washington State?

 This depends on where you live.
-For example, it is illegal in Seattle to possess dangerous dogs within city limits.
+For example, possessing dangerous dogs within city limits is illegal in Seattle.
 In other parts of Washington, the owner of the dog must:

 • Register the dangerous dog with the state